Seafood Pasta Salad

 Total Time 2 hours 10 minutes

-Seafood Pasta Salad is as creamy and delicious as a classic pasta salad, with flavorful crabmeat and colorful peas topping elbow macaroni.
+Seafood Pasta Salad is creamy and delicious like classic pasta salad, but with flavorful crabmeat and colorful peas topping the macaroni.

 If you’ve tried our Easy Macaroni Salad and our Crab Salad, this easy Side Dish is like a combination of the two.
 It’s easy to make and full of tangy, savory, and sweet tastes.